LiuZhenXian/text-classification-pytorch/README.md

 ### Getting Data and Pretrained Word2vec
 Data:

-Some news in www.sina.com.cn had people's emotional vote after reading the whole news or part of the news.
+Some news contained people's emotional vote after reading the whole news or part of the news.

 There were 6 choice of mood to choose : **Love, Fear, Joy, Sadness, Surprise, Anger**.

-**4500 News and its emotional label** (choice of mood with more than 40% share & the second largest number of choice is less than 80% of the largest) were collected in 2017.
+**News and its emotional label** were collected from websites.

-**The first 50 words** of these news are cut out as train data and test data.
+**A part(now only shows the beginning of the news)** of these news are cut out as train data and test data.

 *Pretrainded Word2vec: *